 a.
 Using Two Cows to explore using resources, Infographic 3/1/13

 b.
-Harvey - Is Marxism Relevant Today?
-Video
+Harvey - Is Marxism Relevant Today? takes a while to load

 c.
 Presidential Courage explores how Ronald Reagan deplored Communism.

 a.
 Economic Systems compares Capitalism and Communism, 13 minutes

 b.
 Capitalism and Socialism is more of an editorial 14 minutes

 c When-Capitalism- s Great and Not So Great

 d.
 Milton Friedman Versus A Socialist 4 minutes